MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/connected-storage/connected-storage-best-practices.md

 ---
-title: Connected Storage Best Practices
+title: Connected Storage best practices
 author: aablackm
-description: Recommendations on how to get the best performance and experience from Connected Storage ms.author: aablackm ms.date: 02/27/2018 ms.topic: article
+description: Getting the best performance and experience from Connected Storage, such as when to load and save. ms.author: aablackm ms.date: 02/27/2018 ms.topic: article